 Last Updated on

 Okay, you’re starting to think you can handle this blogging thing.

-You’ve got a lot of great ideas for your content, and you’ve worked hard to hone a brand in a niche market that you believe in and in which you can become an authority.
-You are ready to buy your domain name, but there’s something holding you back...
+You’ve got a lot of great ideas for your blog, and you’ve worked hard to hone a brand in a niche market that you believe in and in which you can become an authority.
+You are ready to buy yourself a domain name for your blog, but there’s something holding you back…

 You’re not sure what the difference between web hosting and domain hosting and registration is.
 This seems like such a basic question that you don’t want to ask someone and have them think you’re dumb, but the Internet isn’t your area of expertise!